yss2333/Jay_Song/README.md

     - <a href=https://github.com/yss2333/Sejun-Song/blob/main/Boeing%20Business%20Case%20Competition%202023%20-%20Statistical%20Data%20Analysis.pdf> Boeing Business Case : </a> By this dynamic Visualization of E Commerce using <b>Excel</b> gives the insights about their yearly Sales, Profit.
 This can be viewed by any user with out prior information.
     - <a href="https://github.com/ayshanaji/Data-Analytics-Portfolio-EduBridge/tree/main/Projects/Superstore-Tableau%20Dashboard"> Superstore Dataset : </a> Dynamic Visualization of SuperStore using <b>Tableau</b> gives the insights about the yearly Sales, Profits regionwise or categorywise.
 This can be viewed by any user with out prior information.

-* Machine Learning Case Studies :

-   * <a href="https://github.com/ayshanaji/Data-Analytics-Portfolio-EduBridge/tree/main/Projects/Lung%20cancer%20Prediction-ML%20approach"> Lung Cancer Prediction </a> :
-Created and Trained  Model which predicts whether a given passenger has cancer or not.

-   * <a href="https://github.com/ayshanaji/Data-Analytics-Portfolio-EduBridge/tree/main/Projects/Caffeine-Calorie%20-%20An%20unsupervised%20ML%20approach"> Caffeine Calorie Analysis </a> :
-Predict the calorie and caffeine content with its volume.